-What is the ASTA Independent Agent Report?
+What is the ASTA Independent Advisor Report?

 The report was based on second half 2015 survey data from ASTA Small Business Network members.
-The independent agent community is 20,000 strong and growing—and ASTA Small Business Network members possess, on average, 16 years of industry experience.
+The independent advisor community is 20,000 strong and growing—and ASTA Small Business Network members possess, on average, 16 years of industry experience.
 As such, industry suppliers are allocating more resources trying to better engage these travel sellers.
-Understanding how independent agents run their business is at the forefront of host agencies’ and suppliers’ questions.
+Understanding how independent advisors run their business is at the forefront of host agencies’ and suppliers’ questions.

 What growth trends are you seeing?